 Apps and Bluetooth®-enabled hearing aids

-Today’s hearing aids can connect directly to your mobile phone, TV and other audio devices through Bluetooth®, so you can enjoy clear sound streamed straight into your ears.
+Today’s hearing aids can connect directly to many Bluetooth compatible mobile phones, TV and other audio devices, so you can enjoy clear sound streamed straight into your ears.
 An app on your smartphone can transform it into a control centre where you can change your hearing aid settings and check your battery life.

 If you don’t have a smartphone, you can still control your hearing settings easily by using a wireless remote control.
 This is available with many modern hearing aids, simply ask your hearing aid audiologist for advice.

 Rechargeable batteries provide an environmentally-friendly alternative to disposable hearing aid batteries.
 Many people love the convenience of popping their hearing aids in and out of a charger every night.
 Rechargeable hearing aids also eliminate the difficulty of changing small and fiddly hearing aid batteries.